Business Partnership Protection Insurance Cover 2026

 Terminal illness

-Many insurers offer an option where terminal illness is part of the terms of coverage.
+Many insurers offer an option that includes terminal illness as part of the terms of coverage.
 If a fellow business owner is diagnosed with a terminal illness and has less than 12 months to live following diagnosis, a lump sum payout can take place.

 Are There Any Alternative Types of Cover?